-SBCCD is governed by a Board of Trustees and led by Interim Chancellor Jose F. Torres in conjunction with a diverse and passionate senior administration team.
+SBCCD is governed by a Board of Trustees and is led by Chancellor Diana Z. Rodriguez in conjunction with a diverse and passionate senior administration team.
 The Chancellor's Cabinet provides leadership and counsel to help ensure SBCCD continues opening doors of higher education and opportunity for all.

 Jose F. Torres